 Effective time-scaling makes all the other elements of a S.M.A.R.T. goal flow together.
 You can periodically measure your progress against the specific objectives you’ve set, make adjustments along the way and ultimately bring in more revenue.

-An example of some S.M.A.R.T.
-Internet marketing goals we might use with some of our clients:
+An example of some S.M.A.R.T. digital marketing goals we might use with some of our clients:

 By December 31, 2016 we will have: